storesafe/cordova-sqlite-storage/README.md

   - Keeps sqlite database in a user data location that is known, can be reconfigured, and iOS will be backed up by iCloud.
   - No 5MB maximum, more information at: http://www.sqlite.org/limits.html
 - Android & iOS working with [SQLCipher](http://sqlcipher.net) for encryption (see below)
+- Android is supported back to SDK 10 (a.k.a.
+Gingerbread, Android 2.3.3); Support for older versions is available upon request.

 ## Apps using Cordova/PhoneGap SQLitePlugin